 We have to address complex issues but we strive to present a positive, realistic image of an authentic project run in Peru by Peruvians.
 However, we do need the maximum amount of support to help to see us through these coming months, and onwards.
 Please give us your support here!

 Peru’s “national day” on 28th July celebrated the country’s independence from Spain in 1821.
 So, in 2021, Peru is celebrating 200 years of independence.

 What you could do to support us in these difficult times for everyone.

-Peruvian hand-made crafts.
+Contact us to buy our Peruvian hand-made crafts.
 Support Project Peru and local craftspeople in Peru at the same time.